 Kascha Semonovitch is a proud dilettante.
-She has a PhD in philosophy, and MA in philosophy and the arts, and an MFA in poetry, and she had fun with both.
+She has a PhD in philosophy, and MA in philosophy and the arts, and an MFA in poetry, and she had fun with all of it.
 She’s worked as a graphic designer, a museum docent, a lecturer in philosophy, a freelance writer and currently curates a small Seattle gallery, The Vestibule In 2023, she was nominated for the Washington State Curator’s Roster.
 Her writing has appeared in many literary journals including Quarterly West, The Bellingham Review, The Kenyon Review, The Account and in the chapbook Genesis by Dancing Girl Press.
-She received a MacDowell Fellowship and her work has been nominated for a Pushcart Prize.
+She received a MacDowell Fellowship, a UCross Foundation residency, and her work has been nominated for a Pushcart Prize.
 She is the co-editor of two collections of philosophical essays Phenomenologies of the Stranger, Fordham University Press, 2011 and Merleau-Ponty At the Limits, Continuum Press, 2009.

 She likes: mountains, ferry rides, her kiddos, lattes, and popular science books that mention neutron stars.

 Boston College – Ph.D.
 Philosophy, 2009.

 Stonybrook University – MA Philosophy and the Arts, 2005.

 Dartmouth College – BA English Literature and Creative Writing, 2001, cum laude.